-Concepts within Unit #2 Success Criteria for this Concept Competencies that will Link to TEKS Students can be graded in this unit Concept #1: Equal and Unequal Forces 5.7A Develop explanations for how equal and unequal forces affect the patterns of an object's motion, including its speed and direction.
+Concepts within Unit #2 Success Criteria for this Concept Link to TEKS Students can Concept #1: Equal and Unequal Forces 5.7A Develop explanations for how equal and unequal forces affect the patterns of an object's motion, including its speed and direction.
 Develop explanations for how energy transfers as part of the interactions between forces and objects.
-Competency 2: Force and Motion
+Construct an argument with evidence that supports a claim about how equal and unequal forces affect the patterns of an object's motion, including its speed and direction.